 • Clean and disinfect frequently touched objects and surfaces.

 • Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom, before eating, and after blowing your nose, coughing or sneezing.
-If soap and water aren’t available, use an alcohol-based hand sanitizer that’s at least 60 percent alcohol.
+If soap and water aren’t available, use a hand sanitizer that’s at least 60 percent alcohol.
 Always wash your hands with soap and water if the hands are visibly dirty.

 • If you’re well, follow CDC’s recommendations and don’t wear face masks to protect yourself from respiratory viruses, including the novel coronavirus.

 Additionally, CDC has reported there is very low risk that the coronavirus can be spread from products or packaging shipped from China, due to poor survivability of this type of virus on surfaces.

 Coronaviruses are generally thought to be spread most often by respiratory droplets, CDC reports.

 Also, according to CDC, there is no evidence to support transmission of the novel coronavirus associated with imported goods, and there have been no reported cases of the virus in the United States associated with imported goods.